-In the current scenario, there has been a lot of research around the surfaces and metals with superior antimicrobial properties.
+In the current scenario, there has been a lot of research on surfaces and metals with superior antimicrobial properties.
 Designers must consciously focus on such options, especially for high touch-prone areas.

 Wellness is the word used when the environment around you compliments your physical and mental well-being, says Gupta.
 The façade design will play the key factor to integrate the internal to the external with the right mix of elements being transferred and filtered to the internal space.
 An average person spends 80 to 90% of the time within a building, be it an office, home or shopping area.
-This indicates the importance of designing façades as it can have a long term impact on the occupant, adds Devasia.
-Façade is part of the building interior as well as exterior, which makes a building façade much more than a simple protection layer from external elements.
+This indicates the importance of designing façades as it can have a long-term impact on the occupant, adds Devasia.
+The façade is part of the building’s interior as well as exterior, which makes a building façade much more than a simple protection layer from external elements.
 Façades should become the skin of the building, not a container.